 I also particularly enjoyed Moxie’s outing of Cellebrite’s probable copyright violations with respect to Apple software:

 It seems unlikely to us that Apple has granted Cellebrite a license to redistribute and incorporate Apple DLLs in its own product, so this might present a legal risk for Cellebrite and its users.

-I am on Twitter if you want to talk about anything I’ve posted here or to block me when I tell you I like the rain.
+I am on Twitter if you want to talk about anything I’ve posted here or to block me when I tell you I like the rain in Portland.